pwilmart/Metaplastic-BC_PXD014414/README.md

 Accurate mass conditional discriminant score histograms and the target/decoy method were used to control PSM FDR at 1%.
 Basic and extended parsimony analysis was used to infer proteins.
 Protein FDR was controlled using the two-peptide rule.
 Individual reporter ion peak heights (intensities) were aggregated into total protein intensities for each biological replicate.

 The data from each of the three plexes were put onto a common, matched intensity scale using the pooled reference channels and the [internal reference scaling](https://pwilmart.github.io/TMT_analysis_examples/IRS_validation.html) (IRS) method.
 The IRS method naturally excludes the very low abundance proteins that account for almost all of the missing data.
-This approach does not need any fancy methods for handling missing data, per se.
-The final data is still in its natural intensity space and avoids all of the limitations of ratio-based methods.
-This has the benefit of providing a realistic relative protein abundance ranking dimension.
+This approach does not need any special methods for handling missing data, *per se*.
+The final data is retained in its natural intensity space and avoids all the limitations of ratio-based methods.
+This has the benefit of providing a realistic relative protein abundance ranking dimension (the summed intensity).
 This can be helpful for data interpretation.

 ## Statistical analyses

-Generating high quality data for biological exploration is the real focus of the PAW pipeline.
-Demonstrating the utility of the data the PAW pipeline produces requires some statistical analysis.
-Jupyter notebooks using an R kernel were used to explore the data normalization concepts and summarize the underlying data quality.
+Generating high quality **starting data** for biological exploration is the real focus of the PAW pipeline.
+Demonstrating the utility of the data the PAW pipeline produces; however, requires some statistical analysis.
+[Jupyter notebooks](www.jupyter.org) using an R kernel were used to explore the data normalization concepts and summarize the underlying data quality.
 The final results tables from the PAW pipeline bear strong resemblance to count tables from next gen sequencing.
-They are, therefore, compatible with widely used genomic statistical packages such as edgeR.
+They are, therefore, compatible with widely used genomic statistical packages such as [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html).

 The 27 samples had 6 normal tissue samples, 6 non-metaplastic triple negative breast cancer tissue samples, and 15 metaplastic breast cancer tissue samples.
 The metaplastic samples were classified into several subtypes.
 There were three major subtypes: chondroid, spindle, and squamous.
-One of the chondroid samples was actually a normal tissue sample.
-Two notebooks were constructed to look at two questions: (1) how do the major tissue types (normal, triple negative, and metaplastic) differ? and (2) how do the metaplastic subtypes differ?
-The `PXD014414_comparisons_major.ipynb` or `PXD014414_comparisons_subtypes.ipynb` notebook files can be selected to display the notebooks at GitHub.
+One of the chondroid samples was actually a normal tissue sample and was reassigned.
+Two Jupyter notebooks were constructed to look at two questions: (1) how do the major tissue types (normal, triple negative, and metaplastic) differ? and (2) how do the metaplastic subtypes differ?
+The `PXD014414_comparisons_major.ipynb` or `PXD014414_comparisons_subtypes.ipynb` notebook files can be selected to display the notebooks at directly at GitHub.
+The notebooks are also saved as HTML files in case the repository is downloaded as a Zip file.

 ---